 - Orders will be processed for the next available shipping date.
 Processing can take 24-48 hours.

 - For the earliest ship dates, please call us at 1-800-827-2847.

 What's In The Package: G. occidentalis are shipped as adults ready to be released upon delivery.

 Warning & Toxicities: Needs at least 11 hours of daylight

 Life Cycle: Galendromus occidentalis adult females overwinter within debris under plants/trees or in bark crevices.
 Mortality is high during the winter months.
 Adults emerge at first bud when temperatures increase looking for suitable prey.
 Females lay eggs on the undersides of leaves, in the buds and on the flowers.
 Hatching occurs in 1-4 days depending on temperature and humidity.
-Larvae and adults feed on nymph and adult pest mites as they mature, but do not feed on eggs.
+Larvae and adults feed on all life stages of pest mites as they mature.
 Total development from egg to adult takes 6-12 days with adult females living for roughly 30 days.
 G. occidentalis reproduce quickly compared to other mite predators and can complete 8-10 generations per year under the correct conditions.